-• The Standing Committee reviewed the evidence supporting medication reconciliation and concluded that there was not a clear link to patient outcomes to justify measurement.

-- A 2018 Cochrane systematic review did not find clear evidence that linked medication reconciliation to a variety of patient outcomes. - However, the Standing Committee considered several studies that the developer provided that have suggested a decrease in medication errors when medication reconciliation, and other transition interventions, are implemented (Bayoumi 2009, Coleman 2003, Geurts 2012, Gillespie 2009, Midlov 2012, Nassaralla 2007). - During the February 10, 2021 measure evaluation meeting, the NQF staff clarified quorum voting thresholds that are needed to pass the measure on evidence, which is based on the number of Standing Committee members present on the call and eligible to vote.
+- The Standing Committee reviewed the evidence supporting medication reconciliation and concluded that a clear link to patient outcomes to justify measurement was nonexistent. - A 2018 Cochrane systematic review did not find clear evidence that linked medication reconciliation to a variety of patient outcomes. - However, the Standing Committee considered several studies that the developer provided that have suggested a decrease in medication errors when medication reconciliation, and other transition interventions, are implemented (Bayoumi 2009, Coleman 2003, Geurts 2012, Gillespie 2009, Midlov 2012, Nassaralla 2007). - During the measure evaluation meeting on February 10, 2021, NQF staff clarified quorum voting thresholds that are needed to pass the measure on evidence, which is based on the number of Standing Committee members present on the call and eligible to vote.
 NQF staff noted on the call that the Standing Committee did not reach consensus on evidence, which caused the Standing Committee to proceed with reviewing the measure against the remaining NQF criteria.
 However, after the call ended, it was identified that the measure did not pass on evidence.
-NQF staff and Standing Committee Co-Chairs suggested that due to the lack of clarity on the voting thresholds during the call, the evidence criterion will proceed with a revote during the post-comment meeting on June 4, 2021. - The developer noted the high prevalence of adverse drug events and that about half of all adverse drug events are considered preventable.
-The developer also noted that on average, 82% of adults in the U.S. take at least one medication and 62% have multiple chronic conditions. - The developer provided data demonstrating a performance gap from 2016 to 2018 HEDIS data with mean rates of 47%, 53%, and 61% in those years, respectively, with variation across health plans. - During the post-comment discussions, quorum was achieved with 17 members of the Standing Committee present for the vote.
+NQF staff and Standing Committee co-chairs determined that due to the lack of clarity on the voting thresholds during the call, the evidence criterion will proceed with a revote during the post-comment meeting on June 4, 2021. - The developer noted the high prevalence of adverse drug events and that about half of all adverse drug events are considered preventable.
+The developer also noted that on average, 82% of adults in the U.S. take at least one medication, and 62% have multiple chronic conditions. - The developer provided data demonstrating a performance gap from 2016 to 2018 HEDIS data with mean rates of 47%, 53%, and 61% in those years, respectively, with variation across health plans. - During the post-comment discussions, quorum was achieved with 17 members of the Standing Committee present for the vote.
 The Standing Committee reviewed and discussed the comments received during the public commenting period, which were all supportive in continuing measurement of medication reconciliation, particularly until more robust measures of medication-related outcomes could be developed.
-Additionally, there was a comment that noted the success of medication reconciliation in reducing medication discrepancies at discharge.
-Finally, there was a supportive comment about medication reconciliation to ensure patient safety and continuity of care post-discharge.
-During the Standing Committee discussion, there were expressions of support for the measure, describing the importance of medication review from a recent JAMA article.
+Additionally, one particular comment noted the success of medication reconciliation in reducing medication discrepancies at discharge.
+Lastly, another comment expressed support regarding medication reconciliation to ensure patient safety and continuity of care postdischarge.
+During the Standing Committee's discussion, expressions of support for the measure were given, describing the importance of medication review from a recent JAMA article.
 Some Standing Committee members commented that lack of medication reconciliation is a significant risk factor for readmission to the hospital in a large rehabilitation setting.
-One Standing Committee member shared that medication reconciliation is performed daily by pharmacists, and did in his personal experience, result in catching medication errors.
+One Standing Committee member shared that pharmacists perform medication reconciliation daily, and he did so in his personal experience, which resulted in catching medication errors.
 Based on this discussion and review of public comments, the Standing Committee revoted and passed the measure on evidence.
 2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.
 (2a.
 Reliability - precise specifications, testing; 2b.
 Validity - testing, threats to validity 2a.
 Reliability: Total Votes-21; H-14; M-6; L-1; I-0; 2b.
-Validity: Total Votes-23; H-0; M-13; L-8; I-2 - Consensus Not Reached
+Validity: Total Votes-23; H-0; M-13; L-8; I-2 Rationale: